lsjroberts/react-redux-skeleton/README.md

 This skeleton is suitable for both small and larger apps with multiple routes and numerous components and connecting to APIs.

+It is based on https://medium.com/lexical-labs-engineering/redux-best-practices-64d59775802e, thanks to Will Becker for those pointers.

 Install with:

 ```